 The Heart of Illinois United Way‘s Community Impact Fund is the shortest distance between your charitable contribution and a stronger, safer and healthier community.
 When you choose to give to the United Way, your gift impacts lives throughout central Illinois.

-Heart of Illinois United Way funds more than 80 programs focusing on these key issues:
+Annually, Heart of Illinois United Way funds more than 80 programs focusing on these key issues: